Nathan Eccleston: Békéscsaba 1912 Előre

 Eccleston signed for Hungarian club Békéscsaba 1912 Előre Eccleston scored his first goal for the club in a 2–0 win over Paksi.

 Nuneaton Borough

 Following a spell away from the game, Eccleston signed for the club bottom of the National League North, Nuneaton Borough.

 Career statistics

 Personal life

 Though born in Newton Heath, Manchester, Eccleston is a Barcelona supporter.

-On the tenth anniversary of the September 11 attacks Eccleston posted a tweet saying: "I ain't going to say attack don't let the media make u believe that was terrorist that did it. #OTIS."
-OTIS being an abbreviation for "Only The Illuminati Succeed"; the tweet implied Eccleston was a member of the 9/11 Truth movement.
-Liverpool vowed to investigate Eccleston's actions.